RingoKam/ruby-study-group/1_syntax/README.md

 put result # return => "hello world" put my_string_variable # return => "hello world"
 ```
-* question methods are method that end with `?`.
+* Question methods are method that end with `?`.
 They return true and false

 ------